Quafadas/dedav4s/docs/explanation/examples.md

 })
 </script>
-More seriously though, this is not helpful.
-We need a way to customise charts, which we'll provide through a list of "modifiers".
-A very common customisation, is to want to display your own data (*gasp!), from the scala runtime, in the chart.
+More seriously though, this library is targeted at "work".

+We need a way to customise charts, which we've hinted at above, by providing a list of "modifiers".
+A very common customisation, is to want to display your own data (!), from the JVM / ammonite / scala runtime, in the chart.
 Conceptually this is no different from all the other modification we will make - just change the JSON object.

-### Line bar chart
+### Line chart

 Let's imagine we have some "custom" datatype.
 For example a